Join Sophie-stication Nation

 He must be a Christian

-I am a Christian I have personal relationships with God and I want a husband that is going to understand that.
+I am a Christian I have a personal relationship with God and I want a husband that is going to understand that.
 I feel that when your husband is acting crazy, you may not be able to change him….but God can.
 When you go to God to pray about your husband, the only way the prayer is going to work is that if your husband actually believes in God.
-Plus I feel like a true Christian man should know how to treat a wife.
-There are Biblical principles that tell a man not to cheat on his wife, not to lust after another women, and to put his wife before all else.
-That is what I want, and further more I want a man that is going to understand that.
+Plus I feel like a true Christian man should know how to treat a wife (Click here to read my blog on that).
+There are Biblical principles that tell a man not to cheat on his wife, not to lust after another woman, and to put his wife before all else.
+That is what I want, and further more I want a man that is going to understand that me talking to God does not mean that I am crazy.
+In fact I want him to be able to talk to God with me.

 Must love my child as his own.